Dorchester House: Demolition of Dorchester House

-In 1926 Sir George Holford died.
+In 1926, Sir George Holford died.
 His heir was Edmund Parker, 4th Earl of Morley (1877–1951), whose mother was Margaret Holford (1855–1908), daughter of Robert Stayner Holford.
 The Earl was at that time in a very poor financial condition, having inherited large debts from his father and grandfather, and immediately put up for sale his Holford inheritance of both Dorchester House and Westonbirt House in Gloucestershire, although he retained the arboretum of the latter.
 After three years an acceptable offer was received and Dorchester House was sold.
 The following article was published in The Times on 16 July 1929:

 "Lord Morley has sold Dorchester House, Park Lane.
 A contract was signed yesterday afternoon for the purchase of the property by Gordon Hotels, Limited, associated in the transaction of purchase being Sir Robert McAlpine and Sons, Limited.
 The famous mansion will be demolished and the Gordon Hotels Limited intend to proceed at once with the erection of an hotel."

 Dorchester House was duly demolished in 1929 and the new Dorchester Hotel opened in 1931.

+Alistair McAlpine (1942–2014) recounted meeting with Lord Morley, whose family had once owned the house, onboard the maiden voyage of the SS Oriana to Australia in the late 1950s:

+Another passenger, Lord Morley, was a singular old man.
+His family had once owned Dorchester House in London, the mansion that once stood where the Dorchester Hotel now stands.
+In 1928, my family acquired Lord Morley's London home, pulled it down and built a hotel in its place.
+The gateway to the old Dorchester House was bought by Rosa Lewis, better known as the Duchess of Jermyn Street, who specialised in finding nice clean girls for gentlemen.
+She also sold them, when they were in their cups, large pieces of masonry too large to be taken away.
+One of these pieces of stone was the arch that once had formed the gateway to Dorchester House...